Wazuh: a practical SIEM platform for security monitoring

 Wazuh can perform regular, automatic vulnerability detection.
 It helps to detect vulnerabilities in operating systems and applications installed on monitored devices in a timely manner.

-The vulnerability detection module is integrated with external vulnerability information sources.
-These sources are for example Canonical, Debian, Red Hat, Arch Linux, Amazon Linux Advisories Security (ALAS), Microsoft, and the National Vulnerability Database (NVD).
+The vulnerability detection module is integrated with external vulnerability intelligence sources such as Canonical, Debian, Red Hat, Arch Linux, Amazon Linux Advisories Security (ALAS), Microsoft, and the National Vulnerability Database (NVD).

 Wazuh maintains a list of applications installed on monitored devices and regularly compares it with a database of vulnerabilities (CVEs).
 The output is an overview of vulnerabilities, including additional information and recommendations.